RobotCasserole1736/OffseasonTraining/Chapter_2/lesson1.md

 3) The triggers on the back of the back of the joystick indicate command for raising or lowering the elevator.
 4) The A button indicates that cube intake is commanded.
 5) The B button indicates that cube eject is commanded.

+If you have a different controller at home that's fine, feel free to make up your own scheme!
+Just remember that when reading this chapter, we're assuming the mapping above, and you'll have to translate to your own.

 #### The Driver Input Class